tomsKalnins1/Parallel_2D_FFT_with_OpenGL/README.md

 <img src="visualized_2d_frequecies/image_fft_ifft_image.png" style="float: left; margin-right: 15px; margin-bottom: 10px; margin-top: 100px;" />

-Above one the left is the original input image, in the middle is an image I used to store the complex outputs of the FFT to later use for the IFFT.
+Above on the left is the original input image, in the middle is an image I used to store the complex outputs of the FFT to later use for the IFFT.
-However the FFT output can also be interpreted in terms of amplitude and phase and those values stored in a texture or image as below (phase is image in the middle, amplitude is the rightmost image).
+However the FFT output can also be interpreted in terms of amplitude and phase and those values can be stored in a texture or image as shown below (phase is image in the middle, amplitude is the rightmost image).

 <img src="visualized_2d_frequecies/FFT_2D_IMG_TO_MAGNITUDE_PHASE.png" style="float: left; margin-right: 15px;">

 <h2 style="clear: both">Reading the input image</h2>

- At this point the program takes in black and white RGBA image as a texture.
+ At this point the program takes in a black and white RGBA image as a texture.
- The GLSL language does not support recurstion so the option to do the regular Cooley-Tookey FFT is definitely off the table.
+ The GLSL language does not support recursion so the option to do the regular Cooley-Tukey FFT is off the table.
- In the original algorithm the levels of recurstion rearranged the elements in such a way that at each superstep the smaller FFTs had evenly spaced samples while mainting the odd and even index based separation.
+ The recursion of the original algorithm separates odd index samples from even ones in such a way that the samples at each stage are evenly spaced which is crucial.
+The necessary grouping of elements can be achieved by bit-reversing the indices.
- This can also be accomplished by taking each element and bit-reversing its index and placing it at the position of the input array which is indicated by the new bit reversed index.
 This way the iterative version of the algorithm can be implemented for parallelism.

 ```glsl
       uint rev(uint n, uint num_bits){